itucsdb1513/itucsdb1513/docs/developer/index.rst

       *E/R Diagram for Rules page*

-You can find details of the tables in this section under table names.
+You can find details of the tables and database connections in developer guide section of Mursit's, under table names.

 Ahmet Gulum's database connections and E-R diagram
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^